 Professor Stephen Hoskins

 Stephen Hoskins is Hewlett Packard Professor of Fine Print and Director of the Centre for Fine Print Research at the University of the West of England Bristol.
 Apart from being a practising printmaker, his primary areas of research are; the potential of 3D printing and related digital technologies for the arts, plus the tactile surface of the printed artefact and its consequences for digital technology.
-His latest book 3D Printing for the Visual Arts (Technology That Crosses Both Art and Industry) is due to be published by Bloomsbury in early 2013.
+His latest book 3D Printing for Artists, Designers and Craftpeople was published by Bloomsbury in November 2013.
+A second completely revised edition will be published by Bloomsbury in 2017.

 For 35 years, Hoskins has been involved with the creative arts and the print industry, including running a small company for 20 years.
 He has been peer reviewer for international funders, conferences and journals and is the chair of the IMPACT International conference for Printmaking and the Association of European Printing Museums.
 He has been awarded over 13 Arts and Humanities Research Council grants and 5 Knowledge Transfer Partnerships with industrial partners (funded by the UK's Technology Strategy Board).

 He has published two books: ‘Water based Screenprinting’ and ‘Inks’, over 20 peer reviewed papers and articles, and has 3 patents: ‘Novel methods of water based screenprinted ceramic transfers’; ‘Printer with substrate registration means’ and 'A Method of 3D Printing Ceramics' which has been licensed to Viridis3D llc.